Cassandra plugin

 Save step

-The save step within the Cassandra plugin persists records into a cassandra database using the save query with Cassandra Query Language (CQL).
+The save step within the Cassandra plugin persists records into a cassandra database using the save query with The Cassandra Query Language (CQL).

 - Ancestor